iGEM OKINAWA

 Why This Matters

-• Empower precision agriculture and food security
+• Empower precision medicine for human health and food security

 What is iGEM?